Sydney-Informatics-Hub/Somatic-ShortV/README.md

 * `sh gatk4_pon_make_input.sh <cohort>`
 * `qsub gatk4_pon_run_parallel.pbs` after adjusting <project> and compute resource requests to suit your cohort.

-2. Check log files in step 1 for errors, collect duration per task and archive log files if the job was successful:
+2. Check Checks all .vcf, .vcf.idx and .vcf.stats files exist and are non-empty for step 1.
+Checks each log file for "SUCCESS" or "error" messages printed by GATK.
+If there are any missing output files or log files contain "error" or no "SUCCESS" message, the script writes inputs to re-run to an input file (gatk_pon_missing.inputs).
+If all checks pass, the script prints task duration and memory per interval, then archives log files.

-* `nohup sh gatk4_pon_check_sample_parallel.sh samples 2> /dev/null &`
+* `nohup sh gatk4_pon_check_sample_parallel.sh <cohort> 2> /dev/null &`

+If there are tasks to re-run from step 1 (check by `wc -l Inputs/gatk_pon_missing.inputs`, re-run failed tasks by:

+* `qsub gatk4_pon_run_parallel.pbs` after adjusting <project> and compute resource requests (usually one node normal node is sufficient).

+3.

 # References